stratum/stratum/stratum/hal/bin/bmv2/README.md

 export BMV2_INSTALL=`pwd`/bmv2_install
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$BMV2_INSTALL/lib
 ```
-*If you plan on adding interfaces to bmv2 (which can be done from the
+*If you plan on adding interfaces to bmv2 (which can be done by providing the
-command-line when starting `stratum_bmv2`), you will need to run the binary as
+appropriate Chassis Config file when starting bmv2), you will need to run the
-root and therefore you may want to install bmv2 in a standard system directory
+binary as root and therefore you may want to install bmv2 in a standard system
-instead.
+directory instead.
 For example you can set `BMV2_INSTALL` to /usr/local.
-In this case you
+In this
-do not need to modify `LD_LIBRARY_PATH` but you will need to run `sudo ldconfig`
+case you do not need to modify `LD_LIBRARY_PATH` but you will need to run `sudo
-after the installation.*
+ldconfig` after the installation.*

 ### Install PI
 ```